Financial Aid Basics

 UAMS offers financial aid funds to assist students and their families with educational expenses.
 To be considered for financial aid through the UAMS Student Financial Services – Financial Aid Office, students must meet the following eligibility requirements:

 Be enrolled at least half-time in an eligible program as a regular degree-seeking student.
 Certificate programs may also be eligible for federal financial aid.
 Non-degree seeking and students enrolled less-than half-time are NOT eligible for aid.
-Financial Aid half-time status is defined below as the following:
+Financial Aid enrollment status is defined below as the following:

-- All Undergraduate Programs and College of Pharmacy – (Fall, Spring & Summer) 12 hours = Full-time, 6 hours = Half-time
+- All Undergraduate Programs – (Fall, Spring & Summer) 12 hours = Full-time, 6 hours = Half-time

 - All Graduate/Professional Level Programs – (Fall, Spring) 9 hours = Full-time, 5 hours = Half-time, (Summer) 5 hours = Full-time, 3 hours = Half-time